ElifSinemAktas/dbt-core/README.md

 - Create dbeaver connection and check the data easily

-## Create Spark Trift Server using Docker and Run
+### Create Spark Trift Server using Docker and run

 [This docker-compose](https://github.com/ElifSinemAktas/dbt_core/blob/main/docker-compose.yaml) starts a Spark Thrift server and a Postgres database as a Hive Metastore backend.